open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver/README.md

       exporters: [...]
 ```

-Assume there are no log files matching `/tmp/*.log` when the above collector pipeline starts executing.
+Assume there are no log files matching `/tmp/*.log` when the previous collector pipeline starts executing.
 In this
 scenario, the `/tmp/otelcol/file_storage/filelogreceiver` directory contains one file:

 ```